Illinois Compiled Statutes

 (a-3) A municipality or a county that requires a building permit may not issue a building permit to a roofing

-(a-5) A person who knowingly, in the course of applying for a building permit with a unit of local government, provides the roofing license number or name of a roofing contractor whom he or she does not intend to have perform the work on the roofing portion of the project commits identity theft under paragraph (8) of subsection (a) of Section 16-30 of the Criminal Code of 2012.
+(a-5) A person who knowingly, in the course of applying for a building permit with a unit of local government, provides the roofing license number or name of a roofing contractor whom that person does not intend to have perform the work on the roofing portion of the project commits identity theft under paragraph (8) of subsection (a) of Section 16-30 of the Criminal Code of 2012.

 (a-10) A building permit applicant must present a government-issued identification along with the building permit application.
 Except for the name of the individual, all other personal information contained in the government-issued identification shall be exempt from disclosure under subsection (c) of Section 7 of the Freedom of Information Act.
 The official issuing the building permit shall maintain the name and identification number, as it appears on the government-issued identification, in the building permit application file.
 It is not necessary that the building permit applicant be the qualifying party.
 This subsection shall not apply to a county or municipality whose building permit process occurs through electronic means.